abushahid81/Html-Css-practice/README.md

-# Html-Css-practice
+# html-css-practice
-html and css
+basic of html and css